luontola/specsy/documentation.md

 }
 </pre>

 You can add test code to any of the blocks between curly braces - semantically there is no difference between the top-level spec and all the nested child specs.
 There can be as many or few nested specs as you wish (including zero).
 A child spec will see the side-effects of its parent specs, but it cannot see any side-effects from its sibling specs (see [Isolated Execution Model](#isolated_execution_model)).
-Potentially every leaf child spec may be executed in its own thread (not yet implemented - a better test runner than JUnit is needed first, i.e. [Jumi](http://jumi.fi/)).
+The test runner can run each leaf child spec in its own thread.

 Specsy does not contain its own assertion syntax, so you can use the assertions from [JUnit](http://www.junit.org/), [Hamcrest](http://code.google.com/p/hamcrest/), [specs](http://code.google.com/p/specs/), [specs2](http://specs2.org/), [ScalaTest](http://www.scalatest.org/) or any other framework which makes it possible (see [Assertions](#assertions)).